eProsima/Fast-DDS-docs/docs/advanced.rst

 ^^^^^^^^^^^^

 LogConsumers are classes that implement how to manage the log information.
-They must register into the Log system to be called with the log messages (after filtering).
+They must be registered into the Log system to be called with the log messages (after filtering).

 Currently there are two LogConsumer implementations: